kcech/sentilo-docs-test/docs/clients/raspberrypi_client.rst

    });

    // Init Sentilo services for this example
-   // Here you must pass as paramether the specific configuration sentilo.init(samplesOptions);
+   // Here you must pass as parameter the specific configuration sentilo.init(samplesOptions);

    // Test if is there the sensor configured in the catalog